RocketJr/RocketJr/README.md

 - 👯 I’m looking to collaborate on different repositories
 - 🥅 Goals: Learn more about code
 - ⚡ Fun fact: I like to make music
+- [Tarea 0](tarea0.py): Graph of a polyhedron to understand the basics of the course

 <br />